PowerLoom/snapshotter-lite-multi-setup/README.md

 * Ensure Docker and Docker Compose Availability
 * Check if default ports (e.g., `8002`, `50051`) are in use and suggests available alternatives.
 * Scan Docker network configurations, listing used subnets and suggesting available ones.
-* Check for PowerLoom deployment directories and removes them if necessary.
+* Check for Powerloom deployment directories and removes them if necessary.
 * Detect and terminate active screen sessions related to PowerLoom.
-* Stop and remove all PowerLoom containers to prevent conflicts.
+* Stop and remove all Powerloom containers to prevent conflicts.
 * Identify and remove unused or legacy Docker networks.

 ### 1.2 Choose Installation Method: Manual or Automated